renatobo/bonogps/README.md

 ## Hardware build instructions

-The minimum build is a ublox GPS module connected to an ESP32:
+The minimum build is a ublox M8 series GPS revceiver module connected to an ESP32:

-* TX/RX from the GPS to a Hardware serial port such as UART2/Serial2 on ESP32
+* TX/RX from the GPS to a Hardware serial port (default in the code is UART2/Serial2) on ESP32
 * the GPS power pins to ESP32: VCC to 3v3, GND to GND

-BN220 comes with a 4 pin adapter cable for GND TX RX VCC, while BN880 includes 2 additionals pins for SDA and SCL of the IMU (which is not used)
+BN220 comes with a 4 pin adapter cable for GND TX RX VCC, while BN880 includes 2 additionals pins for SDA and SCL of the IMU which are not used so you can leave them unconnected.

 Schematics are relatively simple

-* power the GPS module
+* power the GPS module (3.3V on ESP32 to VCC on GPS receiver, GND on ESP32 to GND on GPS receiver)
-* connect GPS RX to ESP32 UART2 TX and GPS TX to ESP32 UART2 RX
+* connect GPS RX to ESP32 UART2 TX and GPS TX to ESP32 UART2 RX (RX and TX are switched: GPS transmits, ESP32 receives)

 ![Schematics](hardware/esp32/esp32_to_gps_schem.png)